 Top Project Management Skills

 Another advantage of having a PMP certification is that it demonstrates that you can competently lead a team, provide outstanding service to your clients, and communicate effectively with your stakeholders to engage them strategically and ensure that their expectations are addressed accordingly.
-Also, PMP managers are trained and able to motivate their staff for the good of the project and the organizations’ strategies for their growth, success, and industry-presence, since, as we all know, successful companies are made up of motivated and satisfied people.
+Also, PMP managers are trained and able to motivate their staff for the good of the project and the organizations’ strategies for their growth, success, and industry presence, since, as we all know, successful companies are motivated and satisfied people.

 For the actual individuals holding the PMP certification, you will not only stand out in the crowd of other applicants and perhaps your peers, but, according to PMI’s latest salary survey, you can earn on average 35% more than your non-certified colleagues or competitors.
 But beyond that, the skills, guidelines, and processes you learn, as a PMP will help you in your personal life, as well as your profession.
 For example, since becoming a PMP in 2010, I have used the skills I learned to not only launch my own business successfully and globally, but have also planned my daughter’s education, addressed critical events in my personal life, and all through planning, budgeting, scheduling, mitigating risks and by managing my and my stakeholders’ expectations.
 Therefore, I highly recommend you become certified, and I hope you will allow PM Workshops to help you achieve this goal.